midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 **Debuggability**

-Inter-contract calls are confined to the runtime, which could be a standalone program.
-This makes it feasible to implement a debugger.
+Assuming a standalone contract runtime, which takes appropriate executables and arguments and produces an execution result, it is feasible to implement a debugger that hooks into the runtime.

-**Upgadeability**
+**Upgradeability**

 The kernel can include facilities for updating the transition function and private oracle executables, so dynamical updates are feasible.